-The third document is the group policy between Aetna Life Insurance Company ("Aetna") and the policyholder.
-Ask the policyholder if you have any questions about the group policy.
+The third document is the group policy between Aetna Life Insurance Company ("Aetna") and your policyholder.
+Ask your policyholder if you have any questions about the group policy.

 Sometimes, we may send you documents that are amendments, endorsements, attachments, inserts or riders.
 They change or add to the documents that they're part of.
 When you receive these, they are considered part of your Aetna plan for coverage.